Stochastic normalizing flows as non-equilibrium transformations: Conclusions and future prospects

 Among possible directions of future work, our primary interest is to study the effectiveness of SNFs in systems close to criticality, in order to develop the most suitable strategy for SNFs in this region of the parameter space of a theory.
 More generally, an analysis of the interplay between Monte~Carlo updates and different types of neural-network architectures would be highly insightful and could help one understand what exactly the neural networks are learning when ``coupled'' to Monte~Carlo algorithms in this way.
 Natural extensions of this work include the use of convolutional architectures for gauge equivariant flows~\cite{Kanwar:2020xzo, Boyda:2020hsi}, rational quadratic splines~\cite{DelDebbio:2021qwf} and continuous equivariant flows~\cite{deHaan:2021erb}.

 1.0cm {\bf Acknowledgements}\\

 We thank Kim~Nicoli and Paolo~Stornati for helpful discussions.
 The numerical simulations were run on machines of the Consorzio Interuniversitario per il Calcolo Automatico dell'Italia Nord Orientale (CINECA).
 We acknowledge support from the SFT Scientific Initiative of INFN.
+This work was partially supported by the “Departments of Excellence 2018–2022” Grant awarded by the Italian Ministry of Education, University and Research (MIUR) (L.232/2016).
 Part of the numerical functions used in the present work are based on ref.~\cite{Albergo:2021vyo}.